MISP/misp-website/content/blog/SkillAegis-v1.0.0.md

 ![SkillAegis Scenario Creation](/img/blog/SkillAegis/SkillAegis-Editor_designer.png)

-Writing evaluations for injects can be challenging, even for experienced users, and poorly configured evaluation conditions can hinder trainees from completing exercises and lead to frustration.
-The built-in Inject Tester provides tools to configure, test, debug, and optimize individual injects, ensuring they work as expected.
+Writing evaluations for injects can be challenging, even for experienced users, and poorly configured evaluation conditions can hinder trainees from completing the exercises, leading to frustration.
+The built-in Inject Tester provides the tooling to configure, test, debug, and optimize individual injects, ensuring they work as expected.

 ![SkillAegis Scenario Creation](/img/blog/SkillAegis/SkillAegis-Editor_inject-tester.png)